 - White pepper for dusting

-Mix together flour, tapioca starch, finely diced chives (or scallions), sugar, salt, black pepper and white pepper in a bowl.
-Add the water and vegetable oil, and whisk vigorously until the mixture is smoothly combined without any lumps.
-Set it aside to rest for at least 30 min.
+Mix together flour, tapioca starch, finely diced chives (or scallions), sugar, salt, and water in a pourable cup or bowl.
+Whisk vigorously until the mixture is smoothly combined without any lumps.
+Set aside.

 PS, These crepes can be frozen for whenever they are needed.
 Just insert a piece of parchment paper in between each crepe, slide into an air-tight bag and freeze.

 When ready to make the egg crepe, whisk the eggs, milk and salt in a bowl and set aside.
 Heat up the same non-stick skillet used for making the crepe over medium-high heat.
-Add 1 tsp of oil then approx 3~4 tbsp of the eggs mixture.
-The pan should be hot enough so the eggs would immediately start to sizzle and bubble.
-QUICKLY lay 1 crepe over the eggs BEFORE THE EGG COOKS so that the crepe could stick to the eggs.
+Brush with melted butter, then approx 2~4 tbsp of the eggs mixture depending on the size of your skillet.
+The pan should be hot enough so the eggs would immediately start to sizzle and bubble. quickly lay 1 crepe over the eggs before the egg cooks so that the crepe could stick to the eggs.
 Sprinkle a bit of white pepper over the crepe and flip the crepe when the bottom of the eggs is browned.
 This would happen VERY QUICKLY, like within 30 sec if the temperature of the pan is correctly hot.
 Toast the crepe side until it’s nicely browned as well, then fold it in half and take it out of the pan.
 Repeat with the rest of the eggs and crepes.

 These crepes can be folded, or rolled, or into whatever form you like, but chili sauce is a MUST companion in my kitchen.